Let's make memories! What if you knew exactly which games to play with your ... read more

 Don’t let the fact that your toddler is too little to really enjoy the scary stuff or stay up late mean that you won’t have any fun this Halloween.

-Download this list of Halloween Activities for Toddlers Pack and have a stellar Halloween, even if trick or treating and scary costumes are out of bounds for you toddler.
+Download this list of Halloween Games for Toddlers Pack and have a stellar Halloween, even if trick or treating and scary costumes are out of bounds for you toddler.

 These are fun and easy things to do with your toddler.
 And they cost next to nothing!
 This list is a fun and sweet way of celebrating Halloween without frustration or boredom because your tot doesn’t want to play along

 REMEMBER: you don’t have to do all of this.
 Pick and choose what you like; it’s not your job to keep the kids entertained all day.
-Choose a few activities so that you as a family get a taste of Halloween that is fun and positive.
+Choose a few Halloween games so that you as a family get a taste of Halloween that is fun and positive.

 From new & scary to fun & active!